 This, again, is one of those behaviors which for some reason has been normalized in today’s relationships.
 We see it as a part of building trust.
 But actually, the real trust would be when you do not need to check-in into each other’s phones.
 This is something completely opposite to what people assume it is a part of.
 If your girlfriend is regulating who you are having conversations with, then you have a controlling girlfriend.
 This is somewhere along the lines with the first-mentioned sign of isolating you.

 Some partners justify this action by saying they get jealous easily.
 Not a very good explanation, but just another sign of he or she wants to control you.
 Jealousy stems out of the mentality that your partner only belong to you; when in reality you two are two different individuals and both should be free enough to make choices for themselves – whether about how much skin they want to expose or who they talk to or even when they want the relationship to end if they think they suit better with another person.

 You two never seem to be able to have a mature healthy conversation about anything.
 She wants everything to be her way and isn’t ready to see things from your perspective.
 This unwillingness to see your point is one of the biggest tell signs about a controlling girlfriend.

+What you choose to do after you have realized that you have a controlling girlfriend is up to.
+We are not your controlling girlfriend who will tell you what to do.
 You can either choose to address her underlying psychological traumas which have caused her to become the person she is today.
 Or you can choose to break up and ask her nicely to deal with her issues and maybe offer to help as a friend, only if you can do that.